You are here

 Q= F(L,K) = A Kα Lβ where A, α, β > 0 ………………….
 (IV)

 The parameters α and β, which also measure the shares of national income to capital and labor, are distribution parameters.
 That is parameters α and β measure the contribution of capital and labor to total production or national income.
-Note that the usage of Cobb-Douglas production function here is in macro sense, that’s why it is often called as aggregate production function.
+Note that the usage of the Cobb-Douglas production function here is in a macro sense, that’s why it is often called an aggregate production function.
 However, it can be used in the micro sense as well.

 Characteristics of Cobb-Douglas Production Function